mila-iqia/babyai/README.md

     <img src="media/1RoomS20.png" width="250">
 </p>

+### OpenDoorsOrder

+- Environment: There are two or four doors in a room.
+The agent has to open one or two of the doors in a given order.
+- Instruction:
+  - open the X door
+  - open the X door and then open the Y door
+  - open the X door after you open the Y door
+- Level ids:
+  - `BabyAI-OpenDoorsOrderN2-v0`
+  - `BabyAI-OpenDoorsOrderN4-v0`
+  - `BabyAI-OpenDoorsOrderN2Debug-v0`
+  - `BabyAI-OpenDoorsOrderN4Debug-v0`

 ### PutNext

 - Environment: Single room with multiple objects.
 One of the objects must be moved next to another specific object.